-So here’s a handy guide to some alternatives to the tried and true.
+Here’s a handy guide to some alternatives to the tried and true.

 According to certain histories, fried chicken originated in Scotland, where Boswell records Dr. Johnson being served some in the 18th century.
 If true, the Scots really dropped the ball.

-Must Try: Korean-fried chicken: You can taste the results of this post-Korean War mash-up of American Southern fried chicken and Korean sauces and seasoning at The Fry (Yonge at Cummer, Sheppard, and Wellesley, and Bloor and Bathurst), Don Chon on the Queensway in Etobicoke, or Dakgogi (Yonge south of Finch or Yonge and Wellesley).
+Must Try: Korean-fried chicken.
+You can taste the results of this post-Korean War mash-up of American Southern fried chicken and Korean sauces and seasoning at The Fry (Yonge at Cummer, Sheppard, and Wellesley, and Bloor and Bathurst), Don Chon on the Queensway in Etobicoke, or Dakgogi (Yonge south of Finch or Yonge and Wellesley).

 And that’s not even counting the stuff that immigrants developed here, dishes like Singapore noodles, General Tso chicken, and chop suey, that were so successful, they’re still some of the most popular delivery and take-out choices.

 The Eight Traditions

-The country’s big, and so is its take-out shadow, so of course there are several alternatives to the sort of fun food they used to call Chinese in Canada that we now call Chinese-Canadian.
+The country’s big, and so is its take-out shadow, so of course, there are several alternatives to the sort of fun food they used to call Chinese in Canada that we now call Chinese-Canadian.

 Must Try: Taiwanese fried chicken.
 The most popular chicken spot in Taiwan, Hot Star, recently opened locations downtown on Yonge, in North York at Yonge and Finch, and at Pacific Mall in Markham.

-Who doesn’t love a good pad Thai?
-Especially now that we’re getting such good pad Thai at spots like Pai.
+Who doesn’t love a good Pad Thai?
+Especially now that we’re getting such good Pad Thai at spots like Pai.
 But there’s more to Southeast Asia than Thailand.

-The art of the sandwich
+The Art of the Sandwich

-Then there’s Vietnamese banh mi (multiple locations of Banh Mi Boys, or Banh Mi Cafe at Eglinton and Trethewey are a couple of a dozen options).
-Maha’s Egyptian sandwiches on Greenwood just north of Gerrard (try The Max), Sea Witch’s pickerel sandwich (St. Clair and Christie).
+Then there’s Vietnamese banh mi (Banh Mi Boys or Banh Haus are a couple of a dozen options), Maha’s Egyptian sandwiches on Greenwood just north of Gerrard (try The Max) and Sea Witch’s pickerel sandwich (St. Clair and Christie).